 Why Is It Important?

-Risk assessment is one of the most important steps in the risk management process, because this is when you prioritize the project risks you’ve previously identified.
-A risk assessment matrix is a great tool to keep focus on risks that are more likely to impact the time, cost and scope of your project.
+Risk assessment is one of the most important steps in the risk management process because this is when you prioritize the project risks you’ve previously identified.
+A risk assessment matrix is a great tool to keep the focus on risks that are more likely to impact the time, cost and scope of your project.
 The risk matrix also gives you time in the planning phase to create risk mitigation plans for responding to risks that are more likely to happen.